 Plants in containers often need to be watered every day during the year’s hottest months.
 Use a moisture meter to check if they need water to prevent over-watering.
 (This is the moisture meter I use from Amazon.)
 If possible, consider moving containers to the more shaded or covered areas of your yard.

 I use ollas from Growoya in all my containers.
 I think they are the best way to water outdoor potted plants.
 If you want more information about using ollas, check out their website.
-Use code GROWING for a small discount.
+Use code GROWING to save.

 10. Adjust expectations